Teagankeith/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+- The DOM is the Document Object Model.
+Whenever a page is loaded into the browser, an interpreter take the HTML and CSS and adds it into the DOM.
+From that point on, the HTML and CSS is no longer used.
+The only way to edit/add things or add styling is do to it through the DOM with JS.

 2. What is an event?
+- Events are fired constantly while a user is on the page.
+It can be anything from a user mouseing over an element, clicking on something, or reloading the page.
+These events are store inside the DOM and we can use them for certain styling.

 3. What is an event listener?
+- An event listner is something that developers use whenever they want to listen for a certain event to happen, i.e a user clicks on an image or he focuses on a text box.
+A developer can use these event listeners to make the page more responsive to user input and add styling effects even after the finalization of the HTML/CSS files.

 4. Why would we convert a NodeList into an Array?
+- Because, once you convert a NodeList into an Array, you can use certain methods that are exclusing to Arrays such as, filter/every/forEach.
+This opens up a wide possiblity to use looping methods to iterate over Arrays when previously it was not possible.

 5. What is a component?
+- A component is a group of elements, such as on this project, the cards are considered compnents.

 ### Git Set up